 Mindfulness is a method of mental training - it's not religious and it's not Buddhism.
 Meditation practices and techniques can last for just a few minutes, but patience and persistence are needed for lasting effect.

 Mindfulness is about seeing the world with greater clarity.
 When we use the word ‘acceptance’, we don't simply mean accepting the unacceptable or resigning ourselves to situations we do not like.
 What we resist tends to persist.
 When we bring self-compassion and greater awareness to a difficult situation, we can make wiser, more considered decisions.

 Luckily, the myths around mindfulness are starting to fade.
 More and more people are discovering its many benefits - increased concentration, better sleep, reduced anxiety and a greater appreciation for life.

-Mindfulness is not a cure for everything but for many people it is a major step towards good mental health and wellbeing.
+Mindfulness is not a cure for everything but for many people it's a major step towards good mental health and wellbeing.